 Barb Rosen, avid gardener and artist, has been gardening at her Westwood Manor home for over 14 years.
 The half-acre site is what Doug Tallamy refers to as the 70/30 mix.
 Seventy percent natives and 30 percent non-natives.
 She has been working toward this balance to support wildlife and has received the backyard habitat certification.
 But her garden is much more than a cool collection of plants.
 Barb likes what she calls, "Big, wild and wonky".
 A more natural look so full that the weeds can’t compete, and you don’t need to mulch.
 A great strategy indeed!
 You will see multiple natives like Ironweed, Baptisia, Echinacea, and Solidago, along with creative uses of re-purposed items donated by friends and family.
 Raised beds made from metal roofing, a re-purposed window shutters fence, an antique sink made into a water feature and a seed spreader planter, to name just a few.
 At every turn there is something else to catch your eye and your fancy.
 A favorite is her dish plate and cup flowers.
 Come wander through, sit in one of many secluded spots, including a gazebo, or check out her adorable greenhouse made from old windows.
 This garden is full of delightful surprises.

-Location and directions will be sent upon registration.
+This event will be hosted in Wilmington, De; specific location and directions will be sent upon registration.
 Light refreshments will be served.
 This is a rain or shine event.